rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 ## Doesn't this break the Aggregate Root concept?

 To a degree.
-As discussed above, there are strategies for changing the implementation of an aggregate root's embedded logic that allows for the removal of navigation properties from the aggregate root iself.
+As discussed above, there are strategies for changing the implementation of an aggregate root's embedded logic that allows for the removal of navigation properties from the aggregate root itself.

 Aggregate roots are a useful thought technology that inform us of how to model discrete pieces of domain functionality by aggregating it into subdomains.
 Generally this gets expressed as pushing all the domain logic into an entity class.
 I argue that this is an anti-pattern.